-- a.
-Under Manage Maps, tap Plant - b.
-Select your starting location, the direction, and the navigation type.
-Tap the green arrow. - c.
+1. Under Manage Maps, tap Plant.

+- 2. Select your starting location, the direction, and the navigation type.
+Tap the green arrow. - 3.
 On the Data Sources window, tap the green arrow.
-The planting screen will display. - d.
+The planting screen displays. - 4.
 In the planting screen, tap Start on the bottom left.

-Important Note: Be sure that you are not in the field when you select start because the system will begin planting.
-For best results, move the planter back to a position outside of the plots (near your starting location), and start moving into and through the plots at your target speed. - e.
-Load seed into the cone.
+Important note: Be sure that you are not in the field when you select start because the system will begin planting.
+For best results, move the planter back to a position outside of the plots (near your starting location), and start moving into and through the plots at your target speed.

+5. Load seed into the cone.